Moral panic: Red Scare (1919–1920, late 1940s–1950s)

-"The Devil's music" (1920s–80s)
+"The Devil's music" (1920s–1980s)

 Over the years, there has been concern of various types of new music causing spiritual or otherwise moral corruption to younger generations, often called "the devil's music".
 While the types of music popularly labeled as such has changed with time, along with the intended meaning of the term, this basic factor of the moral panic has remained constant.
 It could thus be argued that this is really a series of smaller moral panics that fall under a larger umbrella.
 While most notable in the United States, other countries such as Romania have seen exposure to or promotion of the idea as well.

 Blues was one of the first music genres to receive this label, mainly due to a perception that it incited violence and other poor behavior.
 In the early 20th century, the blues was considered disreputable, especially as white audiences began listening to the blues during the 1920s.

 Jazz was another early receiver of the label.
 At the time, traditionalists considered jazz to contribute to the breakdown of morality.
 Despite the veiled attacks on blues and jazz as "negro music" often going hand-in-hand with other attacks on the genres, urban middle-class African Americans perceived jazz as "devil's music", and agreed with the beliefs that jazz's improvised rhythms and sounds were promoting promiscuity.

-Some have speculated that the rock phase of the panic in the 1970s and 1980s contributed to the popularity of the satanic ritual abuse moral panic in the 1980s.
+Some have speculated that the rock phase of the panic in the 1970s and 1980s contributed to the popularity of the satanic ritual abuse alleged moral panic in the 1980s.

+Comic books (1950s)

+In the United States, substantial limits were placed on comic book content during the 1950s, especially in the horror and crime genres.
+This moral panic was promoted by the psychologist Fredric Wertham, who claimed that comics were a major source of juvenile delinquency, arguing in his book Seduction of the Innocent that they predisposed children to violence.
+Comic books appeared in congressional hearings, and organisations promoted book burnings.
+Wertham's work resulted in the creation of the Comics Code, which drastically limited what kind of content could be published.
+As a result of these limitations, many comics publishers and illustrators were forced to leave the profession, and the content produced by those that remained became tamer and more focused on superheroes.

+During the following decades, the Comics Code was loosened in scope before finally being abolished in 2011.